Passkeys

 |---|---|---|

-| Relying Party ID | The domain your passkeys are bound to.
-Must not contain a scheme, port, or path.
-If left blank, the server domain is used. | yourcompany.com |
+| Relying Party ID | The domain your passkeys work on.
+Do not include a scheme, port, or path.
+Leave blank to use the server domain. | yourcompany.com |

-| Relying Party Origins | The full URL(s) of pages where users register or sign in with passkeys.
-Must include a scheme and host, and must match or be subdomains of the Relying Party ID.
-If left blank, the server origin is used. | https://app.yourcompany.com |
+| Relying Party Origins | The full URLs of pages where users register or sign in with passkeys.
+Include a scheme and host.
+The URLs must match or be subdomains of the Relying Party ID.
+Leave blank to use the server origin. | https://app.yourcompany.com |

 - Save your changes.